How to Render a House?

 Step #3: Applying the Render

-Average thickness of a render is 4 to 6ml, which means you’ll only need a single coat of render to get the affects you need.
+The average thickness of render is 4 to 6ml, which means you’ll only need a single coat of render to get the effects you need.
 The way you apply the render during house rendering will make a big difference in the overall appearance of the finished product.

 This is why users who are looking to go down the DIY route need to make sure they apply the render as flat as possible on the surface so that it’s spread equally.
 When rendering brickwork, little water will need to be added on the surface so the render sticks better.
 There are quite a few ways of applying render.